Saturday, 5 June 2010

 Niall Ferguson is called on to rewrite British History

-Only a historical or political virgin would have been surprised by the current Conservative –Liberal government deciding to ask the ultra-right wing historian Niall Ferguson to re-write the national Curriculum for history in schools.
+Only an old or political virgin would have been surprised by the current Conservative –Liberal government deciding to ask the ultra-right wing historian Niall Ferguson to re-write the National Curriculum for history in schools.

 It is entirely in keeping with this right wing government that it should ask an apologist for imperialism to select his own brand of history to impose on unsuspecting pupils.

-The national curriculum was introduced by Margaret Thatcher in the early 1980s was largely to promote the 'Little Englander' school of history.
-A recent article carried in the Times that bemoaned the lack of celebration of the Glorious Revolution and promoted a type of history that portrays British history as distinctly non revolutionary and of a peaceful nature.
+The national curriculum was introduced by Margaret Thatcher in the early 1980s was mainly to promote the 'Little Englander' school of history.
+A recent article carried in the Times that bemoaned the lack of celebration of the Glorious Revolution and encouraged a type of history that portrays British history as distinctly non-revolutionary and of a peaceful nature.

 The sad thing is that a number leading politicians and historians believe this at least in public.
 Thatcher believed that Britain had enjoyed a 'thousand years of British democracy'.

 These ideas are not restricted to the Tories, New Labour in power continued Britain's imperial tradition in Afghanistan and Iraq.
 Labour echoed a nostalgia for empire with Gordon Brown saying in 2004 'We should be proud . . . of the Empire, the days of Britain having to apologise for its colonial history are over'.

 Niall Ferguson has said it time to get rid of what he calls 'junk history.'
 He has bemoaned that Pupils know too much about Martin Luther King but not enough about Martin Luther.
 But this comment is really a smokescreen behind which he seeks to establish proper ‘traditional history'.

 This kind of history which sees only the history of the rich and famous attempts to defend the interest of the rich and famous.
 It is doubtful that the working masses and their history will get a look in.